jutleys/Trimui-Smart-Tomato/README.md

 3) Please make sure you have the corect bios files in place for systems to work.
 Please place your bios files in SDcard/Bios

-3.1) IF SOME EMULATORS HAVE A "0001" FILE THAT IS EMPTY, RUN THE DELETE GITKEEPAPP
+*IF SOME EMULATORS HAVE A "0001" FILE THAT IS EMPTY, RUN THE DELETE GITKEEPAPP

 *Files needed for ports: [OnionOS Wiki](https://github.com/OnionUI/Onion/wiki/Ports-Collection)